risheethsuryachippada/Phonepe-SRE_Internship/W06/Replication & PAXOS/PAXOS-algo.md

 do not respond (or respond with a “fail” message)
 ```
 * If the proposer receives a PROMISE response from a majority of acceptors, it now knows that a majority of them are willing to participate in this proposal.
 The proposer can now proceed with getting consensus.
 Each of these acceptors made a promise that no other proposal with a smaller number can make it to consensus.

+>summary
+​
+* In short,
+    * In the first phase,
+        * the proposer finds out that no promises have been made to higher numbered proposals.
+    * In the second phase,
+        * the proposer asks the acceptors to accept the proposal with a specific value.
+        * As long as no higher numbered proposals have arrived during this time, the acceptor responds back that the proposal has been accepted.
+​
+​
+##Engineering Paxos
+​
+* Group management
+    * The cluster of systems that are running Paxos needs to be administered.
+    * able to add systems to the group, remove them, and detect if any processes, entire systems, or network links are dead.
+    * Each proposer needs to know the set of acceptors so it can communicate with them and needs to know the learners.
+​
+* Byzantine failures
+    * We assumed that none of the systems running Paxos suffer Byzantine failures.
+    * That is, either they run and communicate correctly or they stay silent.
+    * In real life, however, Byzantine failures do exist.
+    * We can guard against network problems with mechanisms such as checksums or, if we fear malicious interference, digital signatures.
+    * However, we do need to worry about a misbehaving proposer that may inadvertantly set its proposal ID to infinity (e.g., INFINITY in math.h in C or math.inf in Python if using floats; otherwise INT_MAX in C or sys.maxint in Python).
+    * This puts the Paxos protocol into a state where acceptors will have to reject any other proposal.